creator-cell/Would-You-Rather-Udemy/README.md

 # Would You Rather?

-This is the second project in the React Nanodegree Program by Udacity.
+This application has been done for completion of the react native nano degree program

-The aim is to use React and Redux to build a web app that lets a user play the “Would You Rather?” game.
+It has been done for practicing React and Redux by developing would you rather game.

-The game goes like this: A user is asked a question in the form: “Would you rather [option A] or [option B] ?”.
-Answering "neither" or "both" is against the rules.
-In the app, users will be able to answer questions, see which questions they haven’t answered, see how other people have voted, post questions, and see the ranking of users on the leaderboard.
+A user will be asked an question with two options.
+User can answer the questions and see answered questions and which are unanswered.

 The project has been bootstrapped using [Create React App](https://github.com/facebookincubator/create-react-app).